avsa242/85xxxx-spin/README.md

 ## Limitations

 * Very early in development - may malfunction, or outright fail to build
-* Doesn't support alternate slave addresses

 ## TODO

-- [ ] Implement support for alternate slave addresses
+- [x] Implement support for alternate slave addresses